Tuesday, 28 July 2009

 And Paul also calls us to not put stumbling blocks in the path of those of weaker faith.
 It is no sin to eat meat but "if eating meat cause my brother to offend, I will eat meat no more".
 Isn't there a place for that too?
 And I don't see how repeatedly forgiving those who are nasty to us constitutes becoming nasty ourselves.

-You could argue that, having identified a group of people that needs to be helped and included in the body of Christ, you cannot afford to continue to "be nasty" to them by allowing yourself to go against the diserned will of God (!) but instead being bound by the inflexible demands of those who see it differently.
+Ford How would TEC leaving the AC and getting on with what it perceives God to ask from it, without hating those who think differently, but determined not to allow them to set the agenda any longer, how would that be a stumbling block to faith for anyone?
+You could argue that, having identified a group of people that needs to be helped and included in the body of Christ, you cannot afford to continue to “be nasty” to them by allowing yourself to go against the diserned will of God (!) but instead being bound by the inflexible demands… Read more »

 Nick Knisely makes an interesting point about partnered gay relationships among the laity.
 At least on this side of the Atlantic we're surrounded by reminders that there are actually four orders of ministry, including that of the lay state.
 If it's unfeasible for partnered gay people to be consecrated bishops (or, as one might read +++Canterbury as saying, ordained priests) then why are we tolerated as lay people?